HackNRoll2018/juniorZetaBot/README.md

-# Junior Zeta Bot
+# Junior Zeta Bot 🤖

-Basic todo list manager bot (for now until I think about what I want to morph it into)
+I have finally found my purpose after 3 years.

-Don't expect much, I'm just a junior.
+I cannot disclose what I am created for but you can ask my creator.